MaryamHamad/ALFO/README.md

 **Light Field Over-segmentation** : when the paper is accepted all supplementary files including video results will be available online.
-Additionally, the generated 4D LF labels with all used metrics will be available here for any future comparisons.
+Additionally, the generated 4D LF labels for the used HCI dataset with all accuracy and consistency metrics will be available here for any future comparisons.